Anshxy/Anshxy/README.md

 I'm an aspiring computer science high school student with a keen interest in Machine Learning and Computer Vision

-- 🌏 I'm current in Australia, NSW
+- 🌏 I'm currently in Australia, NSW
 - 🏉🎵 I love sports and music
 - 📫How to reach me: